pjalocha/ogn-tracker/README.md

 The OGN-Tracker detects take-off and landing and records the position/altitude/speed/climb points every few seconds.
 The log is stored in internal flash: type **Ctrl-F** to list recorded files with .TLG extension.

-The files are binary but can be converted to APRS format with an **$POGNL** command (details come later) THe files can be as well automatically uploaded via WiFi to a configured URL using the HTTP POST method.
+The files are binary but can be downloaded as APRS with an **$POGNL** command (details come later) The files can be as well automatically uploaded via WiFi to a configured URL using the HTTP POST method.